url-kaist/Quatro/README.md

 For fine-tuning of the parameters to use this code in your own situations, please refer to `config` folder.
 In particular, for fine-tuning of Patchwork, please refer to [this Wiki](https://github.com/LimHyungTae/patchwork/wiki/4.-IMPORTANT:-Setting-Parameters-of-Patchwork-in-Your-Own-Env.)

 ### TL;DR
-1. Download toy pcd bins files
+1. ~Download toy pcd bins files~

-The point clouds are from the KITTI dataset, so these are captured by Velodyne-64-HDE
+~The point clouds are from the KITTI dataset, so these are captured by Velodyne-64-HDE~

+Toy pcds are automatically downloaded.
+If there is a problem, follow the below commands:

 ```
 roscd quatro